Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 >**OFFICERS -- YELLOW**
 > - Officers are yellow
-> - on mouse hover shows officer in yellow
+> - On mouse hover shows officer in yellow

 >**FLARE GUN -- RED**
 > - Flare gun and radio packs are red,
-> - on mouse hover shows flare gun user in red
+> - On mouse hover shows flare gun user in red

 >**FLAMETHROWER -- GREEN**
 > - Flamethrower and flamethrower tank are green
-> - on mouse hover shows flamethrower user in green
+> - On mouse hover shows flamethrower user in green

 >**MISCELLANEOUS -- ORANGE**
 > - AT-rifles are orange
-> - on mouse hover shows AT-rifles in orange
+> - On mouse hover shows AT-rifles in orange
-> - kill-feed shows AT-rifle kills in orange
+> - Kill-feed shows AT-rifle kills in orange
 > - Kill-feed shows knife kills in orange
 > - Machine guns are orange